AssemblyScript/website/src/index.md

   </div>
   <div class="feature">
     <h2>Familiar TypeScript syntax</h2>
-    <p>Being a variant of TypeScript makes it easy to compile to WebAssembly without learning a new language.</p>
+    <p>Its similarity with TypeScript makes it easy to compile to WebAssembly without learning a new language.</p>
   </div>
   <div class="feature">
     <h2>Right at your fingertips</h2>